CMSgov/ab2d-website/_pages/claims-data-details.md

   </table>
 </div>

-## Claim Group
+## Claim Group ID
-The Claim Group is always 1 of a list of IDs found in the identifier field.
+The Claim Group ID is always 1 of a list of IDs found in the identifier field.
 The Claim Group ID remains the same between all versions of a claim.
 It can be used to group together a “family” of claims.

 - Format: a positive number
 - Location: found in the eob.identifier list